pouriavj/pouriavj/README.md

 ---

 ## 👨‍💻 About Me
-- 🌱 Currently learning **Back-End development to become a full-stack web developer**
+- 🌱 Currently learning **Back-End packages to become a full-stack web developer**
 - 💡 Love exploring new technologies and frameworks
 - 🤝 Open to collaborate on **interesting open-source projects**
 - 🖨️ Experienced in **building 3D printers of different specifications**, including **large-scale printers with multi-material and multi-color capabilities**